Indie Director

-Indie Director is a 2013 independent film that was directed by Bill Zebub.
+Indie Director is a 2013 independent film directed by Bill Zebub.
 The movie was released to DVD on May 25, 2013, and is a pseudodocumentary of Zebub's experiences with filmmaking and his creative process.

 Synopsis

 Bill (Bill Zebub) is a struggling independent filmmaker who wants to create movies by his own rules.
 He has nothing but disdain for people who compromise their own values in order to succeed and vows never to fall into the trap that has lured other directors away from their own creative visions.
 However, when one of Bill's films becomes wildly popular in the porn industry- despite Bill never intending it to be seen as such- he finds himself preparing another movie in order to take advantage of his newfound success, essentially compromising his own strict standards.